 In the short term, you may suffer from severe burns or irritation if your skin has come in to contact with dangerous chemicals (or if you’ve inhaled them), or serious eye injuries if a chemical has splashed into your face.
 But even a small amount of exposure to harmful chemicals can lead to the initial injury becoming serious very quickly.

 Any chemical injury can be very painful and difficult to come to terms with – but if it was caused by somebody else’s negligence, then this can make your situation even more frustrating.
-Although we can’t take back what you’ve been through, we can put you in touch with a solicitor who can help you recover the costs of your injury.
+Although making a claim can’t take back what you’ve been through, getting in touch with a specialist solicitor can help you get your life back on track and recover the costs of your injury.

-You can get in touch with us for free on 0800 234 6438 for a chat about how you can move forward with a claim.
+You can get in touch with a trained legal adviser for free on 0800 234 6438 for a chat about how you can move forward with a claim.

 If you work with potentially harmful liquids and gases, then you’re at greater risk of suffering from a chemical injury – especially if your employer has failed to follow health and safety laws put in place to protect you.

 While certain types of work do carry significantly more risks than others, all employers have a legal duty to do everything they can to keep you safe.
 For example, they should provide proper training and protective equipment, as well as carrying out risk assessments to avoid accidents where possible.

 If your employer has not followed these health and safety rules, you might be able to make a claim to recover the costs of your injury.